sanjeevkrai1/DesignPattern/README.md

 It describes the problem, the solution, when to apply the solution, and its consequences.
 It also gives implementation hints and examples.

-I have attached doc folder with explation of some of design pattern with example.
+I have attached doc folder inside DesingPattern/  with explation of some of design pattern with example.

 1- SOLID Principal
 2- Singleton design